microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     ![Get Sources Settings in Team Build](images/vsts-getsourcessettings.png)

 1. Next, select the **Queue Jenkins Job** step.
 This task queues the job on the Jenkins server.
 Make sure that the services endpoint and the job name are correct.
-The two options available at this step will be left unchanged.
+The **Capture console output** and the **Capture pipeline output** options available at this step will be selected.

      ![Jenkins Settings in Team Build](images/vsts-buildjenkinssettings1.png)

->The **Capture console output and wait for completion** option, when selected, will capture the output of the Jenkins build console when the build runs.
+     >The **Capture console output and wait for completion** option, when selected, will capture the output of the Jenkins build console when the VSTS build runs.
 The build will wait until the Jenkins Job is completed.
 The **Capture pipeline output and wait for pipeline completion** option is very similar but applies to Jenkins pipelines (a build that has more than one job nested together).

 1. The **Jenkins Download Artifacts** task will download the build artifacts from the Jenkins job to the staging directory